Deiv101/Linear-Regression-Model/README.md

 - How to treat missing values;
 - How to treat outliers;
-- Understand which variables drive the price of homes in Boston
+- Understand which variables drive the price of homes in Boston.
   </body>
 </html>